 Who is ?

-What does like?
+What does

 What are 's strengths (i.e., capabilities)?

 What does dislike?

+What are 's challenges and needs?

 Having the same information in one place is helpful to those providing support and helps everyone get to know a great deal about the individual in a short period of time.